google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

  - `[MaybeUninit<T>; N]` [does not care about initializedness][arr-maybeuninit] since it doesn't have any bytes that care about initializedness

-Fundamentally, initializedness is a property of memory, but whether or not initializedness matters is a property of the *type*.
+Fundamentally, initializedness is a property of memory, but whether or not initializedness matters is a property of the access (in particular, of the *type* used by the access).
 For types that care about initializedness, typed operations working with uninitialized memory are typically UB, and having a value that contains uninitialized memory is immediately UB.

 [`ptr::copy`] is explicitly an *untyped* copy, and thus it will copy all bytes, including padding, and including initialized-ness, to the destination, regardless of the type `T`.